PUAFER006 Lead an emergency control organisation

 - Documentation - The student must complete the following to the appropriate standard:

 - Emergency evacuation incident and debrief form

 - Theory assessment - A written assessment consisting of multiple-choice and short answer questions.
 The student must complete all assessment questions

-The course may be delivered and assessed in a format supportive of the needs of ESL participants, and delivered in remote locations where workplace or other time restrictions preclude full day attendance.
+The course may be delivered and assessed in a format supportive of the needs of ESL participants, and delivered in remote locations where workplace or other time restrictions a single session attendance.